 - Support from a UPHP clinical coordinator to answer questions about services and supplies.

 The main goals of the program are to help you:

 - Provide support

 Important care to have done throughout the year:

-- A dilated eye exam once a year.
+- A dilated eye exam, and cholesterol and kidney testing once a year.

 A helpful professional such as a registered dietitian (RD) or certified diabetes educator (CDE) that will listen to you and help you: